 In contrast to the response to the attempted lung allotransplantation, the public and medical professional response to the heart xenotransplantation was adverse and dissuaded Hardy and his colleagues from carrying out any further attempts.9

 It is not entirely clear in the existing literature what specifically the public and medical community found objectionable.
-There is some evidence that people have stronger negative reactions and greater moral concern toward the use of primates than to lower-status animals used for food, such as the pig.26,27 Primates seem to have greater intelligence, emotions that humans can identify with, look more human than other animals, possess other traits that humans can relate to, and is likely rooted in our phylogenetic proximity.
+There is some evidence that people have stronger negative reactions and greater moral concern toward the use of primates than to lower-status animals used for food, such as the pig.26,27 Primates seem to have greater intelligence; emotions that humans can identify with; look more human than other animals; possess other traits that humans can relate to—this is likely rooted in our phylogenetic proximity.
 Many in society would likely have grave concerns about the killing of primates in large numbers to act as organ donors for humans, and there remains continued unease about their use in many scientific endeavors.28 Nevertheless, there remain concerns about the use of pigs as a source of organs, given their high intelligence, complex mental lives, and capacity for suffering.
 For instance, Peter Singer has long advocated against speciesism,29 which he has defined as the “prejudice or attitude of bias in favour of the interests of members of one’s own species and against those of members of other species.”30 Further, in recent focus groups, even persons in favor of XTx expressed reservations about the use of pigs.21,31 While the use of animals as sources of organs for humans may not be morally ideal, it seems likely to continue if it can provide significant benefit to humans.32 Since Hardy’s experiment and especially since the 1990s, there has been a shift away from the use of nonhuman primates (NHPs) as sources of organs in XTx research to the pig.33,34 Sachs noted that the rarity of NHPs, such as chimpanzees, makes their use impractical.35 Furthermore, baboons, which are more readily available, have smaller organs than an adult human.
 The serious potential risk of xenozoonotic infection from a NHP was also a detriment.
 Sachs provided four advantages to the use of pigs over NHPs: (i) unlimited availability; (ii) size (similar to human beings); (iii) breeding characteristics; (iv) and physiologic and immunologic similarities to humans.35 Furthermore, pigs can readily be genetically modified, e.g., by using CRISPR–Cas9 genome editing, to help prevent immune rejection.36

 In addition, our society is already accustomed to using pigs in a purposeful manner for the betterment of humans.
 Pigs are purpose-bred in industrial farming for food, porcine insulin is administered for the treatment of insulin-requiring diabetes mellitus, and their heart valves have been used to replace diseased human heart valves since the 1960s.
 A common argument given in support of the use of pigs for XTx is an analogical one—pigs are already used for industrial farming and so, if this is considered morally permissible, then using them for the prima facie more morally acceptable purpose of saving a human life is even more justifiable.
 This has been the often-unstated ethical assumption behind the use of pigs—and nonhuman animals in general—in XTx research.
 Yet, this assumption is increasingly being challenged, primarily by arguing that a more serious wrong does not justify a less serious one.37